 The geology and orientation of the deformation zones in these holes is similar to the Fenelon gold deposit, and analogous to other well-known gold deposits in the southern Abitibi.
 Given this very favorable environment for hosting gold mineralization, the Company will continue to explore for new gold zones that may have synergies with a future operation at Fenelon.
-A drone airborne magnetic survey and some exploration drilling are planned for Q3 2023.
+A drone airborne magnetic survey was completed in 2022.